 - The Online Application.
 Please answer all questions, upload any supporting documents and submit application to Pukúu.

 - Personal Statement & Essay Questions.
-All applicants must answer the essay question by either uploading digital word file or completing form.
+All applicants must answer the essay question by either uploading a digital word file or completing the form.

 - Transcripts – Official copies of student transcripts from all colleges and universities previously attended.

 - Letter of Recommendation: American Indian Community or Public Community Recommender.

 Attach essay to this application on a separate sheet of paper.
 In two pages or less, please discuss your academic, career, and personal goals, as well as any extenuating circumstances or any other information that you would like the Administrator to be aware of when reviewing your application.
 Be sure to respond to the following questions:

 - How you view Native American cultural resources and its importance to you?